-If every proper step was taken to ensure the Tar and Chip driveway is designed, constructed and maintained properly, a tar and chip driveway will last at least 7-10 years, before needing to be resurfaced.
+If every proper step was taken to ensure the Tar and Chip driveway is designed, constructed, and maintained properly, a tar and chip driveway will last at least 7-10 years, before needing to be resurfaced.

-What Is Tar and Chip?
+What Are Tar and Chip?

-You can find this process referred to as macadam, chip-and-seal or seal chip and usually is a popular choice when you may want the aesthetics’ of your driveway aligned with the surrounding environment or countryside.
+You can find this process referred to as macadam, chip-and-seal, or seal chip, and usually is a popular choice when you may want the aesthetics’ of your driveway aligned with the surrounding environment or countryside.
 Even though it may be “cheaper” per square foot, than say asphalt or concrete, this doesn’t mean it is overall inferior; it’s just a different product, with its own pro’s and con’s.

 Compared to other driveway surfaces’ and how they’re constructed, Tar and Chip driveways are simple and straight-forward.
 When a tar and chip driveway is being designed and built for the first time as a new installation, the base layer is prepped.
 Being its foundation and essentially the most vital part of the process, this is where it is important to ensure everything is done right.